-Once placed on Financial Aid/EOPS probation, the student must consult with the EOPS Director/ Counselor or the Financial Aid Officer for a plan to make up the deficiency during the subsequent semester.
+Once placed on Financial Aid/EOPS probation, the student must consult with the Financial Aid Officer/ EOPS Director for a plan to make up the deficiency during the subsequent semester.
 A student failing to demonstrate satisfactory progress during the semester of probation will no longer be eligible to receive financial assistance or EOPS services administered by Palo Verde College.
 A student whose financial assistance or EOPS services have been discontinued may be reinstated once the deficiency has been corrected.
 During the term, satisfactory progress will be determined accordingly: